A helicopter was flying around <?xml:namespace prefix = st1 ns = "urn:schemas-microsoft-com:office:smarttags" />Seattle when an electrical

 The pilot smiled, waved, looked at his map, determined the course to

-steer to Seattle airport, and landed safely.
+Seattle airport, and landed safely.

 After they were on the ground, the co-pilot asked the pilot how the